Your idea is safe; NDA signed before discussion

 What is the Matter Protocol?

 The Matter protocol is an open-source, royalty-free connectivity standard designed to improve interoperability between smart home devices.
-It is developed by the CSA (formerly known as the Zigbee Alliance), Matter is supported by major players like Google, Apple, Amazon, and Samsung.
-Its primary goal is to create a unified communication framework that allows devices to work together reliably and securely—regardless of brand.
+Developed by the CSA (formerly the Zigbee Alliance), Matter is supported by major players like Google, Apple, Amazon, and Samsung.
+Its main goal is to enable a unified communication framework that lets devices work together reliably and securely—regardless of brand.

 If you’re interested in real-world implementations of smart and connected solutions, don’t miss our detailed cold storage monitor case study, where we used Matter and ESP32 with our team of experts